Aurora, Colorado: History

 In 2008, Aurora was designated an All-America City by the National Civic League.

 Aurora pioneered the use of bank filtration in the United States, becoming one of the first U.S. cities to reap the benefits of siphoning water from beneath a riverbed upon completion of the Prairie Waters Project in 2010.

 In 2017, the Republic of El Salvador opened a consulate in Aurora, serving Colorado, Kansas, Nebraska, and Wyoming.
+In 2024, the Republic of Honduras opened the city's second diplomatic post.

 Aurora theater shooting

 On July 20, 2012, Aurora was the site of the deadliest shooting by a lone shooter in Colorado (and the state's overall second deadliest, after the 1999 Columbine High School massacre).
 The shooting occurred just after midnight, when James Holmes opened fire during the midnight premiere of The Dark Knight Rises in a Century movie theater, killing 12 people and injuring 70 others.
 Holmes was arrested and was eventually sentenced to 12 life sentences in prison with an additional required 3,318 years.
 The shooting drew an international response from world leaders.
 U.S. President Barack Obama visited victims, as well as local and state officials, and addressed the nation in a televised address from Aurora on July 22.
 Actor Christian Bale, who plays Batman in the film, also visited some victims in hospitals.
 The events marked a turning point in recognition and public perception of the city; rather than referring to the site as being in "Denver" or "suburban Denver", as would have been typical before the event, virtually all media accounts of the incident unequivocally named "Aurora" as its location.